Aryan-Khan2000/RNASeq-Analysis-of-Transposable-Elements/README.md

-# Dissertation Project
+# Thesis

 During my time as a bioinformatics student I did a final year project that took my knowledge of genetics, statistics, and computer science to the test.
-This project was finding the pathways and mechanisms responsible for the regulation of transposable element expression.
+[This project was finding the pathways and mechanisms responsible for the regulation of transposable element expression](https://github.com/Aryan-Khan2000/RNASeq-Analysis-of-Transposable-Elements/edit/main/README.md)

 # What are Transposable Elements and why are they important